willem-vanheemstrasystems/gitflow-headstart/GIT_FLW001/README.md

 NOTE: If a develop branch has not already been created off the master branch, on Github one can create such a develop branch from the master branch.
 So, do so first.

+Have a look at the Graph section on GitHub which will show all branches for this repository under 'Network'. https://github.com/willem-vanheemstrasystems/gitflow-sample-creating-new-feature/network

 For this example, pull https://github.com/willem-vanheemstrasystems/gitflow-sample-creating-new-feature/tree/develop

 This is done in Eclipse by first cloning the above repository and adding it to the view.
 Switch to the Git perspective and choose the Git icon with the blue downwards facing arrow "Clone a Git Repository and add the clone to this view".